 A legitimate Certificate of Analysis includes: a batch number matching your product, HPLC purity percentage (98% minimum, 99%+ preferred), mass spectrometry confirming the correct molecular weight, the name of the testing laboratory, and a recent test date.
 If any of those are missing, it’s not a real COA.
 It’s a marketing prop.

 The lab name is the big one.
 “Tested in-house” or “internally verified” means the vendor is grading their own homework.
 Third-party testing from a named, accredited laboratory is what you want.
-Everest uses Freedom Diagnostics.
+Everest uses Freedom Diagnostics and posts every COA directly on the product page (no login required), with their recent batch hitting 99.86% purity.
 Limitless uses certified third-party labs and publishes endotoxin and sterility data alongside purity.
 Paramount runs continuous HPLC on both raw materials and finished products.
 These are the kinds of details that separate real quality control from window dressing.

 Quick Checklist